 As part of the Snite Museum of Art, the Charles B. Hayes Family Sculpture Park provides guests with the opportunity to enjoy amazing sculptural art and the beauty of the outdoors at the same time.
 The Hayes sculpture garden features an amphitheater, an extensive lawn, paved and lighted pathways for running, bicycling, and walking, and more than 1,000 trees and shrubs.

 The Snite Museum and the Hayes Sculpture Park are both free to the public.
-For a mouthwatering meal after a day at the art museum, head to Traditions Restaurant and Bar.
+Head to Traditions Restaurant and Bar for a mouthwatering meal after a day at the art museum.
 Their menu offers a fresh twist on some American favorites, while their location directly across from the University campus makes it a convenient stop.